The Young Ibn Taymiyyah

 So he did.

 He had indeed memorised the entire book.
 Then his father held him and kissed him between his eyes and said, “O my son!
-Do not tell anyone about what you have done,” fearful lest the Evil Eye should fall upon him.”
+Do not tell anyone about what you have done,” fearful lest the Evil Eye should befall him.”

 Taken from Ibn Abdul-Haadi’s Al-‘Uqood Al-Durriyah min Manaaqib Shaikhil-Islaam Ibn Taymiyyah, p.
 7